dhellmann/pymotw-3/source/asyncio/debugging.rst

 .. {{{end}}}

-Turning on debugging exposes some of the issues it has, including the fact that :func:`inner` takes longer than the callback duration and that the event loop is not being properly closed when the program exits.
+Turning on debugging exposes some of the issues it has, including the fact that although :func:`inner` finishes it takes more time to do so than the ``slow_callback_duration`` that has been set and that the event loop is not being properly closed when the program exits.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'asyncio_debug.py -v', line_break_mode='wrap'))